Inside Rubies & Sapphires

 Guest crystals in Ceylon Star Sapphire

 One of the most important uses of inclusions is for the process of identification.
 Inclusions can be considered a gem’s fingerprint and can reveal much about the origin of the stone.
-Inclusions can be used to separate natural and synthetic rubies or sapphires as they often display distinctive inclusions.
-In recent years the separation of treated and un-treated rubies and sapphires has also become a more significant issue.
-Inclusions can be used to determine high temperature treatments as inclusions with a lower melting point than the host crystal can partially or completely dissolve, while other inclusions can fracture due to expansion.
+Inclusions can be used to separate natural and synthetic rubies or sapphires, as they often display distinctive inclusions.
+In recent years, the separation of treated and untreated rubies and sapphires has also become a more significant issue.
+Inclusions can be used to determine high temperature treatments, as inclusions with a lower melting point than the host crystal can partially or completely dissolve, while other inclusions can fracture due to expansion.
 Inclusions are also useful in determining the geographic origin of a gem.
 An example of this is the colour swirls or treacle, which is only seen in rubies from Mogok in Upper Burma.
-In all cases an experienced eye is needed to separate these stones.
+In all cases, an experienced eye is needed to separate these stones.

 A 'rain' of tiny guest crystals in a Burmese Blue Sapphire